Caeldeth/loures/Philosophy/Aeife-The-Transaction-of-Loures.md

 ## Abel

 To the east of Mileth lies the trading post of Abel.
-As a port, Abel�s main commerce is trade, and indeed it is the trading center of the known world.
+As a port, Abel's main commerce is trade, and indeed it is the trading center of the known world.
 From its position alongside the sea, Abel boasts much of the main means of transportation to the kingdoms outside of Mileth: ships.
 Merchants from far